 Route: Seoul to Busan

-Reach speeds up to 350 km/h (218 mph) on South Korea’s KTX high-speed trains, the country’s best option for long-distance travel.
-The system is punctual and accessible for non-Korean speakers, and relatively affordable if you are able to take advantage of KTX’s complicated discounts which grant savings for those who book early and during the weekdays.
-You can choose to book a seat in either First or Standard class, or pay less for a standing ticket that allows you to grab any open seat — until its rightful owner comes along.
+Reach speeds up to 218 mph on South Korea’s KTX high-speed trains, the country’s best option for long-distance travel.
+The system is punctual and accessible for non-Korean speakers, and it’s relatively affordable if you are able to take advantage of KTX’s complicated discounts, which grant savings for those who book early and during the weekdays.
+You can choose to book a seat in either first or standard class, or pay less for a standing ticket that allows you to grab any open seat — until its rightful owner comes along.
 The trains have many vending machines instead of a dining car, but the journeys are short so snacks are enough to get you by.

 5. Northwestern Europe — Eurostar